bashhack/django-postgres-views/README.md

 ## Usage

-To map onto a View, simply extend `postgres_views.view.View`, assign SQL to the `sql` argument and define a `db_table`.
+To map onto a View, simply extend `pg_views.view.View`, assign SQL to the `sql` argument and define a `db_table`.
 You must _always_ set `managed = False` on the `Meta` class.